arancauchi/dark-past/scripts/tromelin.md

 ACT 1: THE WRECK

-In 1761, a French captain named Jean de La Fargue was given a simple mission: sail to Madagascar, pick up rice and beef, and bring it back.
+In 1761, a French captain named Jean de La Fargue took command of a ship called L'Utile — "The Useful."
+His mission was simple: sail to Madagascar, pick up rice and beef, and bring it back.

 But La Fargue saw an opportunity.